 Historically, malicious Office macros have been the equivalent of email’s phishing attempts, launching malware at the click of a user’s mouse.
-Microsoft said Monday that it’s finally clamping down on this security vulnerability, blocking Visual Basic (VBA) macros by default.
+But Microsoft unexpectedly has reinstated VBA macros within Office after “feedback,” according to reports.

 To date, Microsoft has warned users about the dangers of untrusted macros, but allowed users to download and run them by manually approving them.
-Now, untrusted macros will be blocked by default within Access, Excel, PowerPoint, Visio, and Word for any file downloaded from the Internet.
-The change will roll out to Microsoft’s Current Channel of these Microsoft 365 apps beginning in April, and applied later to the other update channels, too.
+Previously, untrusted macros will be blocked by default within Access, Excel, PowerPoint, Visio, and Word for any file downloaded from the Internet.
+The change originally rolled out to Microsoft’s Current Channel of these Microsoft 365 apps beginning in April, which is where users discovered that Microsoft had altered its stance.

 “At a future date to be determined, we also plan to make this change to Office LTSC, Office 2021, Office 2019, Office 2016, and Office 2013,” Microsoft added in a blog post Monday.